Briconet Redoubt: History

 Briconet Redoubt was built in 1715 as part of the first building programme of coastal batteries and redoubts in Malta.
 It formed part of the defences of Marsaskala Bay, which also included the large St. Thomas Tower and Battery and the now-demolished Żonqor Tower.

 Briconet Redoubt's structure is typical of most other coastal redoubts built in Malta.
 It consists of a pentagonal platform having short flanks, and a rectangular blockhouse sealing off the gorge.
-Unlike other redoubts, the gorge and flanks have high boundary walls pierced by musketry loopholes.
+Unlike other Maltese redoubts, the gorge and flanks have high boundary walls pierced by musketry loopholes.
 These were built to defend the redoubt from a landward attack, since it is overlooked by high ground.

 Construction of the redoubt cost 768 scudi.
 These were paid by the knight Giovanni Battista Briconet, and the redoubt was named in his honour.
-The redoubt was initially garrisoned by militia from Żejtun, and it was armed with two cannons.
+The redoubt was initially garrisoned by militia from Żejtun, and was armed with two cannons.

 Present day

-Today, Briconet Redoubt is still intact and in good condition, being one of the best preserved redoubts in Malta.
+Briconet Redoubt is still intact and in good condition, being one of the best preserved redoubts in Malta.
 A few modern modifications have been made, such as the opening of a small doorway on one of its faces to enable access from the modern road.
 The redoubt is surrounded by modern buildings, including Marsaskala's parish church, which have completely blocked its relation with the sea.